 4. Misinformation Bias.

-The tendency for memories to be heavily influenced by things that happened after the actual event itself.
+Misinformation bias is the tendency for memories to be heavily influenced by things that happened after the actual event itself.
 For example, an inaccurate witness at a trial.

 5. Self-Serving Bias.

-The tendency for people to give themselves credit for successes but lay the blame for failures on outside causes.
+In this case of bias, this is the tendency for people to give themselves credit for successes but lay the blame for failures on outside causes.
 To illustrate, “I am perfect; It’s all your fault“.

 6. Available Heuristics Bias.